anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 # Instantiation to Existing Enrollment Protocols {#exist_prot}

-This section maps the requirements to support proof of possession and proof of identity to selected existing enrollment protocols and provides further aspects of instantiating them in BRSKI-AE.
+This section maps the generic requirements to support proof of possession and proof of identity to selected existing certificate enrollment protocols and specifies further aspects of using such enrollment protocols in BRSKI-AE.

 ## BRSKI-CMP: Instantiation to CMP {#brski-cmp-instance}

 Instead of referring to CMP
 as specified in {{RFC4210}} and {{I-D.ietf-lamps-cmp-updates}},
-this document refers to the Lightweight CMP Profile
+this document refers to the LwCMP Profile
 {{I-D.ietf-lamps-lightweight-cmp-profile}} because
 the subset of CMP defined there is sufficient for the functionality needed here.

+When using CMP, adherence to
+the LwCMP Profile {{I-D.ietf-lamps-lightweight-cmp-profile}} is mandatory.
-When using CMP, the following specific implementation requirements apply (cf. {{enrollfigure}}).
+In particular, the following specific requirements apply (cf. {{enrollfigure}}).

 * CA Certs Request (1) and Response (2):<br>
   Requesting CA certificates over CMP is OPTIONAL.<br>